Monish9778/AI-Driven-Safe-Data-Migration/README.md

 ## 📌 Project Description
-This repository contains a **fully developed and working implementation** of a user-controlled data migration system with **automatic error detection, alerting, and resume capability**.
+This repository contains a **fully developed and working implementation** of a ai driven safe data migration system with **automatic error detection, alerting, and resume capability**.

 The complete source code for the system is provided below in this repository and is